KeyanSong/431-2018/slides/postclass/grades.md

 2. Your **course homework grade** is posted to http://bit.ly/431-2018-hw-grades.
 It is the minimum of:
     - The sum of your grade on the 8 assignments, divided by 8, and
     - 100

-    - and see below about regrade requests.
+There were four students who requested reviews of their homework grades.
+I have responded to them via email.

 3. Your grade on the quizzes consists of two elements:
     - A = Your Quiz 1 grade (which was on a scale of 0-100 points)
-    - B = Your Quiz 2 grade (out of 110 points, but we pretend it is out of 100)
+    - B = Your Quiz 2 grade (out of 109 points, but we pretend it is out of 100)
     - Your **course quiz grade** will be the larger of:
         - 0.40 times A + 0.60 times B, or
         - 0.33 times A + 0.67 times B